-- From inception, electoral systems in the US have been designed to exclude people, distort representation and election outcomes. - Most electoral systems are still designed to exclude large blocks of the electorate from representation. - Voter Intent isn't accurately reflected in outcomes. - Government is the only industry which writes its own rules, resulting in a Cartel that concentrates power and excludes competition. - Voting for representatives is conflated with decision making.
+- From inception, electoral systems in the US have been designed to exclude people, distort representation and election outcomes. - In the first national election in 1788, 94% of the population was excluded from representation. - Nearly all electoral systems in the US are still designed to exclude large blocks of the electorate from representation. - Voter Intent isn't accurately reflected in outcomes. - Government is the only industry which writes its own rules, resulting in a Cartel that concentrates power and excludes competition. - Voting for representatives is conflated with decision making.